-To compute the upper and lower bounds for the time averaged logarithmic negativity in phase II we use the fact that all fourth and higher-order correlations of the matrix elements of the two-point function $G_{ij}$ scale as $\delta^4$ or higher.
-This allows us to sample random realizations of the NEAS two-point function by treating $G_{ij}$ as independent, normally distributed random variables with mean $\bar{G}_{ij}$ and variance $A_{ij}$ (see Eq.~(\ref{eqn:cov})).
-Using this approach to sample from the NEAS, we are able to compute $\E_{f,\ell}(\rho)$ for up to several thousand sites, which allows an accurate determination of the coefficient for the volume law term in $\E_{f,\ell}(\rho)$ as a function of $\delta$.
+To compute the upper and lower bounds for the time-averaged logarithmic negativity in phase II, we use the fact that all fourth- and higher-order correlations of the matrix elements of the two-point function $G_{ij}$ scale as $\delta^4$ or higher.
+This method allows us to sample random realizations of the NEAS two-point function by treating $G_{ij}$ as independent, normally distributed, random variables with mean $\bar{G}_{ij}$ and variance $A_{ij}$ [see Eq.~(\ref{eqn:cov})].
+Using this approach to sample from the NEAS, we are able to compute $\E_{f,\ell}(\rho)$ for up to several thousand sites, which allows an accurate determination of the coefficient for the volume-law term in $\E_{f,\ell}(\rho)$ as a function of $\delta$.
 The results are shown in Fig.~\ref{fig:logneg}, where we compare this direct sampling approach for $L=10^3$ sites to exact simulations of the NEAS two-point function for realizations of the random circuit with $p_1=1$, $p_2=0$, and $L=50$ sites.
 We find good agreement between the two independently computed coefficients up to $\delta \approx 0.75$.
-Interestingly, $\E_f(\rho)$ exhibits volume law scaling for any nonzero $\delta$, which shows that the NEAS density matrix remains non-separable in the scaling limit.
-On the other hand, $\E_\ell(\rho)$ is exactly zero up until $\delta =0.5$, at which point a clear volume law scaling emerges.
+Interestingly, $\E_f(\rho)$ exhibits volume-law scaling for any nonzero $\delta$, which shows that the NEAS density matrix remains nonseparable in the scaling limit.
+On the other hand, $\E_\ell(\rho)$ is exactly zero up until $\delta =0.5$, at which point a clear volume-law scaling emerges.
 The sharp behavior of the lower bound suggests that the system may undergo a phase transition with increasing $\delta$ from a weakly entangled state to a volume-law entangled state.
-However, we expect that the actual behavior of $\E(\rho)$ is more like $\E_f(\rho)$, which exhibits a crossover to the volume law scaling for any nonzero $\delta$.
+However, we expect that the actual behavior of $\E(\rho)$ is more like $\E_f(\rho)$, which exhibits a crossover to the volume-law scaling for any nonzero $\delta$.
 Finally, we remark that it was recently proven that thermal mixed states of equilibrium spin models obey an area law for the logarithmic negativity \cite{Sherman16}.
-Thus, similar to the observed volume law mutual information, this volume law scaling of $\E(\rho)$ is a manifestly non-equilibrium effect.
+Thus, similar to the observed volume-law mutual information, this volume-law scaling of $\E(\rho)$ is a manifestly nonequilibrium effect.